slowli/font-tools/crates/font-subset/README.md

 The motivating use case for this library is embedding the produced font as a data URL in HTML or SVG, so that it's guaranteed to be rendered in the same way across platforms.

+## Design philosophy

+- **Keep parsing simple.** The library generally assumes that the input is well-formed, and defers parsing when possible.
+For example, simple glyph data is not parsed at all because it's not necessary for subsetting;
+  it can be copied as opaque bytes.
+- **Keep focus.** The library is focused on subsetting.
+For example, it doesn't strive to parse all tables from the OpenType spec.
+- **Keep dependencies lean.** The library has the only opt-in dependency ([`brotli`]) to support WOFF2 serialization.
+  The library is unconditionally no-std-compatible.

 ## Usage